innovationmerge/DailyCodeHub2020/README.md

 Day 7 - Python - Fuzzy parsing of dates from log data

 Day 12 - Python program to extract metadata from tiff and jpeg files

 Day 13 - Easy way to convert Files to UTF-8 Encoding in Linux

+Day 14 - Python program to copy and paste clipboard for Python

+Day 15 - Microcontroller - Getting Started with Atmega16-AVR by Blinking LED

+Day 16 - Microcontroller - 16*2 LCD Interface with Atmega16-AVR

+Day 17 - Microcontroller - Infrared object detection with Atmega16-AVR